rautio/react-analyzer/README.md

 import React from 'react';                      // ✅ External package (skipped)
 ```

-See `.reactanalyzer.example.json` for a complete configuration example.
+See [Configuration Guide](docs/CONFIG.md) for complete documentation and `.reactanalyzerrc.example.json` for examples.

 ## Troubleshooting